 Figure 1.
-Vertical inhomogeneity of the data access cost, and thus speed, arises from multiple cache levels and different cache coherence strategies (inclusive vs. non-inclusive).
-With the Intel® OptaneTM technology, main memory effectively becomes a fourth cache and an additional memory layer is added at the bottom.
+Vertical inhomogeneity of the data access cost, and thus speed, arises from multiple cache levels and different cache coherence strategies (inclusive vs. noninclusive).
+With the Intel Optane technology, main memory effectively becomes a fourth cache and an additional memory layer is added at the bottom.
 Horizontal inhomogeneity arises from the fact that memory is logically shared yet physically distributed.
 Further diversity stems from the fact that a core hosts multiple (hyper-)threads which in turn might accommodate multiple logical threads.
 A third diversity dimension is introduced by the opportunity to calibrate the cores' frequency.

-be synchronised, while the pressure on the main memory increases.
-With the arrival of more inhomogeneous or new beyond-main memory storage technology (Intel® OptaneTM technology or MCDRAM) which introduce new cache layers, as well as with the farewell of inclusive caching with the Intel® Xeon® Scalable processors (Skylake)-though likely to be compensated to some degree with the advent of mesh interconnects-we witness increased non-uniformity when it comes to memory accesses.
-With the opportunity to down- or upclock system components-either triggered by users or the energy controllers on board-we finally face further fluctuations in effective speed.
+on code performance increases.
+There are at least three recent hardware trends to consider: With an increase of core counts, non-uniform memory access (NUMA) effects gain importance.
+More cores and their caches have to be synchronized, while the pressure on the main memory increases.
+With the arrival of more inhomogeneous or new beyond-main memory storage technology (Intel[®] Optane^T technology or MCDRAM) which introduce new cache layers, as well as with the farewell of inclusive caching with the Intel Xeon® Scalable processors (Skylake) - though likely to be compensated to some degree with the advent of mesh interconnects - we witness increased nonuniformity when it comes to memory accesses.
+With the opportunity to downclock or upclock system components - either triggered by users or the energy controllers on board - we finally face further fluctuations in effective speed.

-These hardware features are imposed on HPC simulations by the vendors.
+These hardware features are imposed on high-performance computing (HPC) simulations by the vendors.
 Despite co-design efforts, algorithmic and hardware evolution seem to diverge for some of the most advanced simulation codes.
-Code developer invest significant development time into the vectorization of their core compute kernels.
+Code developers invest significant development time into the vectorization of their core compute kernels.
 Downclocking hits vectorization.
 Code developers invest significant time into a flexible task decomposition of their codes to uncover the maximum concurrency.
-Yet, modern numerics yield task graphs that have heterogeneous compute characteristics, nonpredictable runtime cost and dependencies that change frequently.
-An example are predictor-corrector schemes with expensive predictors and cheap correctors, built on top of Newton- or Picard-iterations with dynamic termination criteria and dynamic adaptive mesh refinement (AMR).
-Horizontally diverse multicore systems challenge NUMAaware scheduling.
+Yet, modern numerics yield task graphs that have heterogeneous compute characteristics, non-predictable runtime cost and dependencies changing frequently.
+An example are predictor-corrector schemes with expensive predictors and cheap correctors, built on top of Newton-or

+Picard-iterations with dynamic termination criteria and dynamic adaptive mesh refinement (AMR).
+Horizontally, diverse multicore systems challenge NUMA-aware scheduling.
 Finally, developers invest significant time into cache blocking and compute routines of high arithmetic intensity which exploit all vector registers.
-New memory layers typically deliver improved bandwidth and storage size, but also increase latency.
-For embarrassingly parallel codes streaming data through the cores as we find them in machine learning, in-memory database systems (Boyandin et al. 2018) or dense matrix-matrix multiplications (Kudryavtsev 2018), latency poses a manageable challenge: threads accessing remote memory are postponed and switched with other threads.
-We "asynchronize" threads and memory accesses.
+New memory layers typically deliver improved bandwidth and storage size but also increase latency.
+For embarrassingly parallel codes streaming data through the cores as we find them in machine learning, in-memory database systems (Boyandin, 2018) or dense matrix-matrix multiplications (Kudryavtsev, 2018), latency poses a manageable challenge: threads accessing remote memory are postponed and switched with other threads.
+We 'asynchronize' threads and memory accesses.
 Intel's IMDT is explicitly built with this in mind (Figure 2).
-Indeed, moving data into the main memory upon request can even improve the performance, as moving the data into the "right" memory location eliminates NUMA penalties without complicated first-touch optimisations (Kudryavtsev 2018).
-Such a programming model, being similar to CUDA, is however problematic for codes which are tailored towards cache reusage, exploit all registers, and thus suffer from context switches.
+Indeed, moving data into the main memory upon request can even improve the performance, as moving the data into the 'right' memory location eliminates NUMA penalties without complicated first-touch optimizations (Kudryavtsev, 2018).
+Such a programming model, being similar to CUDA, is however problematic for codes which are tailored towards cache reusage, exploit all registers and thus suffer from context switches.